dbc60/blog/content/note/2016-08-04-analytical-reading.md

 title: Analytical Reading
 date: 2016-08-04
 draft: true
-categories: self-improvement
+categories: misc
-tags: [reading, knowledge]
+tags: [self-improvement, reading, knowledge]
 ---

 Analytical reading is a thorough reading.
 There are rules to analytical reading.